iamysk/iamysk/README.md

 ### Hi there, I'm Yogesh - aka [iamysk][website] 👋

 ## I'm a Ph.D. student (Computational Biology) at IIT Delhi
-- 🔭 I’m currently working on a VS Code!
+- 🔭 I’m currently working on a ML assisted Drug recommendation system
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love play guitar

 ### Connect with me: